seelabs/rippled/docs/bridge/spec.md

 chains themselves and collect the rewards themselves.
 Allowing the servers to be private has the advantage of greatly reducing the attack surface on these servers.
-They won't have to deal with adversarial input to their RPC commands, and since their ip address will be unknown, it will be hard to mount an DOS attack.
+They won't have to deal with adversarial input to their RPC commands, and since their ip address will be unknown, it will be hard to mount a DOS attack.

 In the second model, the witness server monitors events on a chain, but does not